mariosn-phys/dns-matlab-gpu/README.md

 dt | time step,
 a  | Fundamental Wavenumber in x, b  | Fundamental Wavenumber in z,
-N  | Number of grid points in y (chebyshev),
+N  | An odd number of grid points in y (chebyshev),
-NX | Number of grid points in x,
+NX | An even number of grid points in x,
-MZ | Number of grid points in z
+MZ | An even number of grid points in z